SignalK/SensESP/README.md

   - `ExpiringValue`: output value expires after a given time unless updated
   - `Repeat`: repeats the input value at a given interval
   - `RepeatStopping`: repeats the input value at a given interval, stopping after a given time
-  - `RepeatExpiring`: repeats the input value at a given interval, expiring after a given time
+  - `RepeatExpiring`: repeats the input value at a given interval, expiring after a given time.
+    `RepeatExpiring` outputs an `Nullable<T>` value, where the value is invalid/`null` after expiration.
-  - `RepeatConstantRate`: repeats the input value at a constant rate, regardless of input rate
+  - `RepeatConstantRate`: repeats the input value at a constant rate, regardless of input rate.
+    `RepeatConstantRate` outputs an `Nullable<T>` value, where the value is invalid/`null` after expiration.
   - `Join`: joins multiple input values into a single output tuple that is emitted when any inputs are updated
   - `Zip`: joins multiple input values into a single output tuple that is emitted when all inputs are updated
   - `Throttle`: limits the rate of output updates